jam1garner/owo-colors/README.md

 ```

 Supports `NO_COLOR`/`FORCE_COLOR` environment variables, checks if it's a tty,
-checks if it's running in CI (and thus likely supports color), and checks which
+checks if it's running in CI (and thus unlikely supports color), and checks which
 terminal is being used.
 (Note: requires `supports-colors` feature)